byuitechops/city-organizer/README.md

 1. Practice Declarative(What not How) Functional Programming
 1. Practice changing one data structure into another data structure
 1. Practice learning a new library from their documentation
+1. Learn how to make a globally installed Node.js app
 1. Practice using the Project Life Cycle
     1. Make a Project Capture Document
     1. Make a Key Component Document

 ## Task

 Convert data from a table data structure in a CSV file to a hierarchical data structure it a JSON file.
+This will be done by creating a globally installed Node.js CLI that takes a filename as a paramiter then writes out the JSON file back next to the file that was passed in.

 ## Instructions